singh-man/books/crackingTheCoding/03_stacksAndQueues.md

 62	}
 ```

 If we had additional information about the expected usages of the stacks, then we could modify this algo­rithm accordingly.
-For example,  if we expected Stack  1  to have many more elements than Stack 2, we could allocate more space to Stack 1  and lessspace to Stack 2.
+For example,  if we expected Stack  1  to have many more elements than Stack 2, we could allocate more space to Stack 1  and less space to Stack 2.

 **Approach 2: Flexible Divisions**